DavidRaab/DemoEngine-Raylib-Fs/README.md

 general far better as the typical OO mess.
 A procedural API is also better consumable from F# in my opinion.

-Like MonoGame, Raylib doesn't try to be a game engine so it has only very basics functionality, but still by default they offer some more features like basic Camera and also the ability for basic draw commands.
+Like MonoGame, Raylib doesn't try to be a full game engine so it has only very basics functionality, but still by default they offer some more features like basic Camera and also the ability for basic draw commands.
+Also 3D is out-of-the-box supported.

 So overall at the moment I am really impressed by Raylib.

-I ported the whole code and it is nearly feature complete to the MonoGame project.
-Only Input Handling must be revemped.

 Initially the performance compared to MonoGame was a little bit slower, but not much.
 I already implemented some more optimizations and now performance